winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 ### Prefixes and Suffixes

 Specific and common prefix and suffix strokes for highly used prefixes and suffixes in the Hindi language.

 #### Prefixes

-Prefixes
+None defined yet.

 #### Suffixes

-Suffixes
+None defined yet.

 ### Mandatories and Briefs